5720.1 Credit Hour Requirements

 A dissertation or supervisory committee will be formed for each doctoral student.
 The committee will consist of at least four regular or provisional and associate members of the graduate faculty.
 The director or chair of the committee must be a regular member of the graduate faculty, a member of a doctoral program faculty, and dissertation-qualified.
 Provisional and associate members of the graduate faculty who are members of a doctoral program faculty and are dissertation-qualified may be eligible to co-direct a dissertation along with a regular dissertation-qualified member and will be selected and nominated in accordance with the doctoral program’s policies or guidelines.
 Students who transfer to a Wright State doctoral program and retain the same major professor should have at least one Wright State faculty member, in addition to the major advisor, added to their dissertation committees.
 Committee members who continue from the students’ previous institution are considered to possess provisional and associate status while the student continues in a Wright State doctoral program.

 Members of the dissertation committee will be selected and nominated in accordance with each of the program’s policies or guidelines.
 The eligibility requirements for members of the committee are presented in Policy 2160.3.
-The director of the doctoral program will submit the names of the faculty nominated for membership to a dissertation or supervisory committee to the Dean(s) of the College and/or School and the Dean of the Graduate School.
+The director of the doctoral program will submit the names of the faculty nominated for membership to a dissertation or supervisory committee to the Dean(s) of the College and/or School and the Dean of the College of Graduate Programs and Honors Studies.
 The Deans will formally approve the nominees to the committee.

 In consideration of the extensive Agreements which established the Dayton Area Graduate Studies Institute in 1994, Wright State recognizes regular faculty members in engineering and computer science at the other four original DAGSI institutions (Air Force Institute of Technology, University of Dayton, the Ohio State University, and University of Cincinnati) as possessing the equivalent of provisional and associate graduate status.